- Key insight: A federal judge upheld a novel Illinois law that bans swipe, or interchange fees, on sales taxes and tips.

-A federal judge has upheld a novel Illinois law that prevents banks and card networks from collecting swipe fees on sales taxes and tips, dealing a major blow to the banking industry's claims of federal preemption.
+A federal judge upheld an Illinois law that prevents banks and card networks from collecting swipe fees on sales taxes and tips, dealing a major blow to the banking industry's claim of federal preemption.

 U.S. District Judge Virginia Kendall ruled Tuesday that a landmark law passed last year by the Illinois legislature and signed by Gov. J.B.
 Pritzker, a Democrat, does not directly regulate banks.
-The National Bank Act does not preempt Illinois law, Kendall found, because banks do not directly charge interchange, or swipe fees, but rather receive fees that are set by card networks.
+The National Bank Act does not preempt Illinois law because banks do not directly charge interchange fees, but rather receive the swipe fees set by card networks.

 "This is a close case," Kendall wrote.
 "That is true in part because the law it addresses is novel.
 The Parties have indicated that no other State has an equivalent to the [

-The law bans financial institutions, processors, and card networks from charging or receiving interchange fees on the sales tax and tip portions of credit and debit card transactions.
+The law bans financial institutions, processors, and card networks from charging or receiving swipe fees on the sales tax, excise tax and tip portions of credit, debit and prepaid card transactions in Illinois.

-Merchants argued that it is unfair for them to pay swipe fees on taxes and tips, which get passed on to the state and employees, but they pay interchange fees are on the full amount of the transaction.
+Merchants argued that it is unfair for them to pay swipe fees on taxes and tips because the fees get passed on to the state and employees while they are stuck paying interchange fees on those amounts without being reimbursed.

 "This is a major victory for merchants, their customers and their employees," said Doug Kantor, general counsel of the National Association of Convenience Stores and a member of the executive committee of the Merchants Payments Coalition, two industry trade groups.